 If you have any questions about stops in photography, let us know in the comments.

-Also, we love good news, so if our basic photography tips have helped you to understand how to use stops in photography, share that too.
+Also, I love good news, so if my basic photography exposure tips have helped you to understand how to use stops in photography, share that too.